-I was the lone visitor that morning, underlining to me our waning interest in historical legacy.
-But Satenig Batwagan, an Armenian from Paris and a doctorate in Armenian studies who was curating the exhibition for the second year, considered the 20 odd average numbers (per day) encouraging, and said she was hoping to see twice as many visitors next year.
+I was the lone visitor that morning, underscoring to me our waning interest in historical legacy.
+But Satenig Batwagan, an Armenian from Paris and a doctorate in Armenian studies who was curating the exhibition for the second year, considered the 20 odd average numbers (per day) encouraging and was hoping to see twice as many visitors next year.

 The lack of interest is understandable to some extent.
 There is little here to mark the presence of a once thriving community save for the lone 17th century St. Mary’s Apostolic church at no 2 on a street named after them, and a few forlorn gravestones in the rundown cemetery a short distance away.

 The first Armenians are said to have landed on the Malabar (Kerala) coast in 780AD.
-Some accounts suggest their presence in Alexander’s advancing army even earlier!
+Some accounts suggest their presence in Alexander’s advancing army even earlier.
 But documented records date their arrival in Agra (via Surat) to the sixteenth century, believed to be on the invitation of the Mughal court in order to promote trade with the Middle East.
-The first Armenian church (in the subcontinent) was built in Agra, but the all male cemeteries there indicate that those were mostly temporary settlements.
+The first Armenian church (in the subcontinent) was built in Agra but the all male cemeteries indicate that those were mostly temporary settlements.

 It was the ascendancy of the East India company that induced an influx of Armenian and Jewish migrants who filled the gap between white Europeans and native citizens.
 And the commercial centers of Calcutta, Bombay and Madras were natural choices for the prosperous spice, gem and silk merchants to settle in.

-Their proximity to the Mughal court (One of Emperor Akbar’s many wives was Armenian) placed them at a unique advantage, and they contributed greatly in the building of the three cities.
+Their proximity to the Mughal court (One of Emperor Akbar’s many wives was Armenian) placed them at a unique advantage and they contributed greatly in the building of the three cities.
 But they incurred British displeasure for their support lent to the French occupation of Madras in 1746 – 49, and were banished to ‘black town’ from the white enclave in Fort Saint George when Madras returned to English hands.
-Their first church on the esplanade, built in 1712, was destroyed during the siege, and the present one was constructed a few years later around their cemetery.
+Their first church on the esplanade, built in 1712, was destroyed during the siege.
+The present one was constructed a few years later near their cemetery.

-The oldest bridge in Madras – the Marmalong bridge (now rebuilt and renamed) – was built by the philanthropist Coja Petrus Uscan*. who is also associated with the construction of St. Rita’s church in San Thome, and the building of the wide stairway leading to Saint Thomas Mount.
-The latter came with an endowment for its maintenance!
+The oldest bridge in Madras – the Marmalong bridge (now rebuilt and renamed) – was built by the philanthropist Coja Petrus Uscan*.
+He is also associated with the construction of St. Rita’s church in San Thome and the building of the wide stairway leading to Saint Thomas Mount.
+The latter came with an endowment for its maintenance.

 Sadly, not a single Armenian lives here anymore.
 The church is now the property of the Armenian Association of Calcutta.

-We – the group of four on Manjit’s walking tour – were the only visitors to the Holy Church of Nazareth that December day as well.
-The church, the oldest in Calcutta (and also situated on 2 Armenian street!), was closed.
+We – the group of four on Manjit’s walking tour – were the only visitors to the Holy Church of Nazareth that December day in 2013.
+The church, the oldest in Calcutta (also situated on 2 Armenian street!) was closed.
 But we spent a fascinating hour gingerly stepping over the ornate gravestones lining the yard in an attempt to capture the frayed remains of Armenian presence in India.